ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 See the following information:
 * [Cyber recovery with Veeam architecture](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sa-overview), which describes two solution architectures to help you with cyber recovery.
 * [Cyber recovery with Veeam guide](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sag-overview), which describes how to create two cyber-recovery solution architectures.
-* [Hardened repository](https://helpcenter.veeam.com/docs/backup/vsphere/hardened_repository.html?ver=110){: external} in the *Veeam Backup & Replication 11 - User Guide for VMware vSphere*.
+* [Hardened repository](https://helpcenter.veeam.com/docs/backup/vsphere/hardened_repository.html?ver=120){: external} in the *Veeam Backup and Replication 12 - User Guide for VMware vSphere*.

 ### Networking for Veeam
 {: #veeamvm_overview-specs-networking}